Asmita-Zjigyasu/RISCV-IM-5-Stage-pipelined-Processor/README.md

 ```
 script yosys_run.sh
 ```
-6. We can view the statistics of the netlist by typing stat.
+6. We can view the statistics of the netlist by typing "stat".

 # Contibutors